 A Minnesota staycation can be educational, too, at one of the state’s many museums.
 Explore the Children's Museum of Southern Minnesota in Mankato and let the kids blow off some steam at the Mankato Clinic Tree of Forts Climber.
 In downtown St. Paul, treat your kids to a day at the newly renovated Minnesota Children's Museum, which added 10 new permanent exhibits in 2017.

-The Headwaters Science Museum in Bemidji features more than 70 hands-on interactive exhibits.
+The Headwaters Science Center in Bemidji features more than 70 hands-on interactive exhibits.
 Kids can hold a snake or bunny, make a harmongraph picture, watch the kinetic sculpture and gaze at the saltwater aquarium.

 The Bell Museum is back and better than ever.
 Now located on the University of Minnesota's St. Paul campus, the sparkling new facility is home to 10,000 year-old fossils, incredible wildlife dioramas, a full-scale wooly mammoth and the Whitney and Elizabeth MacMillan Planetarium.